Marshy2006/Basicsigninsystem/README.md

 # Basicsigninsystem

 Basic terminal account system with sha256 password hashing.
+Use signin.py to sign in to one of the accounts stored in users/.
+Use createaccount.py to create an account. createaccount.py has basic email verification.